sdoxsee/sdoxsee.github.io/blog/_drafts/merry-microservices-part4-jenkins-x.md

 > Coupling ourselves to the right things via best-practice and standardization will accelerate software development performance.
 <!-- {: .notice} -->

+So far, we've used a single repository to hold the source of all our microservices to keep things simple on our local machines.
+Now we're going to split it up because we want to be able to change the applications independently.

+github.com/sdoxsee/merry-microservices-gateway
+github.com/sdoxsee/merry-microservices-note
+github.com/sdoxsee/keycloak-http
+github.com/sdoxsee/policyservice

 # Coming Soon!

 In the meantime, check out [Part 1](/blog/2019/12/17/merry-microservices-part1-resource-server)